BIGJRA/BIGJRA.github.io/rejuv.md

 Return to the auditorium, then reenter the Pyramid area where we fought Grigus, then return to the auditorium.
-Go up here, then follow the path to Lavender’s door.
+Go up here, then follow the path to Lavender's door.

 Enter the moon base and grab the crimson quartz in the upper room then heat it in the bottom.
 Head out… and we must run away from Risa!!
-Don’t let yourself get hit too many times.
+Don't let yourself get hit too many times.
 Maneuver your way through the path, hitting switches as you go.
 Press the last green switch then back into the hallway and go up.
 Get the thing here then push the button and head